Save Money on Food at Disney

 Kids meal sizes and prices are smaller than full-sized meals.
 And that can be a both a positive and a negative, depending upon your needs!

 When I last went to Walt Disney World, I arrived to my hotel late.
 I was hungry but didn’t want to eat an enormous meal.
 I opted to order a kids meal burger that came with a smaller amount of fries and chocolate milk.
 It was the perfect size meal for me and came at a much smaller cost than the full-sized adult meal ($6.50 versus $14).
 I was traveling solo, so ordering this made sense (both portion and price wise).
-Yes, an adult can order a kids meal!
+Yes, an adult can order a kids meal at any quick service dining location!

 However on the flip side of this, when it comes to ordering meals for my kids I very rarely order them kids meals.
 I have two kids who are almost the same age so we’ve always purchased them one full-size meal to split between them.
 Now that we have more kids, we tend to just order several plates of food and then share between us.
 This offers us a good portion for each person and a greater variety of food as well, as the menu for kids is often limited.